conekta/ct-woocommerce-plugin/README.md

 Version Compatibility
 ---------------------
-This plugin has been tested on Wordpress 6.2  WooCommerce 7.6.0
+This plugin has been tested on WordPress 6.2  WooCommerce 7.6.0

 Installation
 -----------